-On July 5, 2022, the Company entered into a US dollar unsecured promissory note (the "Promissory Note") agreement with Voyager Metals Inc., a company related by virtue of common directors and officers, in the principal amount of US\$1,000,000 for a term of one year.
+On July 5, 2022, the Company loaned US\$1,000,000 to Voyager, a company related by virtue of common directors and officers, in consideration of an unsecured promissory note for a term of one year.
 The loan bears interest at a rate of 10.0% per annum, compounded monthly, and will mature 12 months from the date of issuance, on July 6, 2023.
-The Promissory Note is not subject to any fees or bonuses, including cash bonuses, future bonuses, or bonus of common shares in the capital of the Company.
+The promissory note is not subject to any fees or bonuses, including cash bonuses, future bonuses, or bonus of common shares in the capital of the Company.

-On December 20, 2022, the Company approved an additional US dollar unsecured promissory note (the "Promissory Note") with Voyager Metals in the principal amount of US\$500,000 for a term of one year.
-The loan bears interest at a rate of 10.0% per annum, compounded monthly, and will mature 12 months from the date of issuance, on December 20, 2023.
-The Promissory Note is not subject to any fees or bonuses, including cash bonuses, future bonuses, or bonus of common shares in the capital of the Company.
+On December 20, 2022, the Company approved an additional unsecured draw down loan to Voyager in the principal amount of up to US\$500,000 for a term of one year.
+This loan bears interest at a rate of 10.0% per annum, compounded monthly, and will mature 12 months from the date of issuance, on December 20, 2023.
+This loan is not subject to any fees or bonuses, including cash bonuses, future bonuses, or bonus of common shares in the capital of the Company.

-Voyager Metals may prepay any and all amounts owing at any time without notice or bonus, provided the amount of such prepayment is not less than US\$100,000.
+Voyager may prepay any and all amounts owing at any time without notice or bonus, provided the amount of any such prepayment is not less than US\$100,000.
 All instalments received by the Company prior to July 6, 2023, if any, shall be applied firstly against interest outstanding and secondly against the principal sum.